 How to Get a Job as a Dental Assistant

 Even dental assistants living in a state that doesn’t require licensure should work to attain one, according to Pohl.
-Not only will a license distinguish you in terms of experience and knowledge, but it’s also in the best interest of the patients.
-“The average person would be appalled if they were to find out the person working in their mouth doesn’t have accreditation, licensing, or credentials,” she says.
+A license will distinguish you in terms of experience and knowledge, and it’s also in the best interest of the patients.
+“The average person would be appalled if they were to find out the person working in their mouth doesn’t have accreditation, licensing or credentials,” she says.

 What is the Job Like?

-The job can be stressful at times, largely because patients feel apprehensive when sitting in a dental chair.
-And similar to the workday (and demands) of a dentist or dental hygienist, assistants spend a large part of their day standing, crouched over the head and mouth of a patient.
-The flip side of having a job that requires lots of standing is that some dental assistants work part-time.
+The job can be stressful, largely because patients feel apprehensive when sitting in a dental chair.
+Similar to dentists or dental hygienists, assistants spend a large part of their workday standing, crouched over the head and mouth of a patient.
+The flip side of having a job that requires lots of standing is that some dental assistants work part time.